meltyourface/blank/posts/Raven/Raven-inspired-Alphabet-Mystical-Letters-and-Their-Meaning/index.md

 B M C W Z
 P T G X E

-Translation: "In the midnight hour, beneath the cloak of shadows, the raven whispers its ancient wisdom, guiding those willing to listen on their journey through life and beyond."
+**Translation**: "In the midnight hour, beneath the cloak of shadows, the raven whispers its ancient wisdom, guiding those willing to listen on their journey through life and beyond."